-To receive your 10c per container refund, return your eligible container to a Containers for Change Refund Point.
+After 1 October 2020, you’ll be able to receive your 10c refund by returning eligible containers to a Containers for Change Refund Point.

 Western Australians will have more Refund Points per head of population than any other state or territory.